vimalavinisha/angular2-image-popup/CONTRIBUTING.md

-Sometimes, shy developers have really good ideas.
+Sometimes, shy developers have wonderful ideas.
 So don't be shy and open an issue! :)

 If you want to help me, modify the source code, but **before to create a pull request, follow these steps**